OneCodeTeam/ocDrawingTools/README.md

 asBase.events.EventManager.addEventListener("CustomEvent",()=>this.someFunc(),this);
 ```
 # Installation
-Download and include the asBase,asSvg and ocImage folders in your project.
+Download and include the asBase,asSvg and image folders in your project.

 You can download the asSvg and asBase modules independently here:https://github.com/rtsamir/Allseated.git